protofire/Cardano-SmartDB/example/docs/usage.md

 }
 ```

+### Scaffold for Automating Entity and File Creation

+If you wish, you can use the scaffold to automate the creation of entities and their related files.
+This tool simplifies the process of generating the necessary components for new entities, allowing you to focus on core functionality.

+The scaffold will automatically generate:
+- Entity models
+- GraphQL schemas
+- Service files
+- API routes (if applicable)
+- Configuration files

+#### How to Use

+To start using the scaffold, follow the steps in the [Cardano-SmartDB-Scaffold Usage](https://github.com/protofire/Cardano-SmartDB-Scaffold/blob/main/README.md#usage).

+This tool will help you maintain consistency, reduce manual file creation, and speed up development.

+Feel free to utilize the scaffold to streamline your project!

 ### Root Backend File

 To configure the backend for projects using our library, create a root backend file.
-This file needs to import all backend code from the test case and should be imported in any backend code file.
+This file needs to import all backend code from the project.
 This ensures that all decorators and registries of entities and backend handlers are loaded.

 #### Root Backend File Example